Inheritors (comics): End of the Spider-Verse

-After the totemic wasp-goddess Shathra was freed once more, she corrupted Spider-Ma'am and killed all the baby Inheritors, leaving Morlun the only Inheritor alive.
+After the totemic wasp-goddess Shathra was freed once more, she corrupts Spider-Ma'am and kills all the baby Inheritors, leaving Morlun the only Inheritor alive.
 Forced to work alongside the remaining Spider-Totems to stop Shathra, Morlun uses the Totem Dagger against Shatra, intending to sever her from the Great Web.
 However, the blade only works on Spider-Totems, meaning it has no effect on her.
-As Shatra beats Morlun, she reveals the true origins of the Inheritors, stating that they are far from the all-powerful hunters they want everybody to believe.
+As Shatra beats Morlun, she reveals the true origins of the Inheritors, stating that they are far from the all-powerful hunters they pretend to be.
 The Inheritors are Totems themselves, imbued with the power to drain the life force of others and representing the leech.
 They saw an opportunity to target the Spider-Totems to steal their power and their connection to the Web of Life.